Las Vegas, NV

 Overtime, missing teeth can result in the decay and deterioration of the underlying bone structure, resulting in the need for new bone material to be placed in order to best preserve a patient’s jaw bone strength and overall oral health.
 Particularly with patients looking for dental implants, the jaw bone needs to possess a certain amount of strength for implants to be properly supported.
 For implant patients who do not have the jaw bone strength needed for implants, bone grafting will typically be recommended here to allow these patients to undergo an implant operation.

-Because of recent advancements in dental technology, we have the ability here at Las Vegas Oral Surgery to be able to regrow bone material where and when needed to help patients retain the strength and function of their jawbone and teeth.
+Because of recent advancements in dental technology, we have the ability here at Las Vegas Family Dentists to be able to regrow bone material where and when needed to help patients retain the strength and function of their jawbone and teeth.

 Advanced Bone Grafting Cases